 - Haskell goes very well with C. The companies working with the C language on any application generally use Haskell as a powerful tool to write C.

-- Higher-order abstractions offered by Haskell offer developers a neater way to express the computations they need to perform.
+- Higher-order abstractions in Haskell offer developers a neater way to express the computations they need to perform.

 5. Assembly Language (ASM)

-However, these difficulties are not for no reason.
+However, there’s a reason for these difficulties.
 Assembly Language is supremely powerful, especially when performance is of utmost importance.
 Using it, you can perform low-level systems programming.
 These can also be combined with other high-level programming languages for hardware development or systems programming.

 - For addressing extremely critical and sensitive performance issues.